vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/4_light_flux_radian_flux_README.md

 ## 7. Conclusion
 Light flux (radiant flux) describes the total power emitted or transferred as electromagnetic radiation and is measured in watts.
 The relationship between flux and solid angles is crucial for understanding how radiation is distributed in space.

-By using the formula `dΦ = I * dΩ`, we can quantify the flux emitted within a specific direction or area, providing a valuable tool for designing and analyzing systems that emit or receive light.
+By using the formula `dΦ = J * dΩ`, we can quantify the flux emitted within a specific direction or area, providing a valuable tool for designing and analyzing systems that emit or receive light.